-For State Fiscal Year (SFY) 2018, a total of \$525 Million is available under the CWSRF for all financing options including approximately \$23 Million in principal forgiveness.
-Of the total amount available, \$502 Million will be offered at interest rates of 130 or 165 basis points below the borrower's market rate level.
+For State Fiscal Year (SFY) 2020, at least \$525 Million is available under the CWSRF for all financing options including \$28.6 Million in principal forgiveness.
+The total amount available is based on a 10-year average capacity of \$525 Million from SFY 2020 to SFY 2029.
+Of the total amount available, at least \$496.4 Million will be offered at subsidized interest rates or at zero percent for special funding categories.
 These savings directly lower the overall cost of complying with the water pollution control requirements that maintain healthy, clean water throughout the state.